3 Ways to Borrow Against Your Assets

 What it is: A home equity line of credit (HELOC) is a revolving line of credit, typically with a variable interest rate, collateralized by the equity in your home.

-Generally, a HELOC has a 30-year term consisting of a draw period and a repayment period.
-The first 10 years are the draw period, where you can borrow as much as you need—whenever you need it—up to the limit established by the bank.
-Typically, during this time, you must make scheduled interest payments but have the option to pay toward the principal.
-Once the line enters its repayment period, however, you'll owe principal and interest for the remaining 20 years.
+Generally, a HELOC has a 30-year loan term consisting of a draw period and a repayment period.
+The first 10 years are the draw period, where you can borrow as much as you need—whenever you need it—up to the limit established by the bank or credit union.

 When to use it: Although you can use a HELOC for many purposes, it's particularly well-suited for:

 P.S.
-Lenders need time to process a HELOC application because it requires a home appraisal and an underwriting review of credit and income, which can take weeks.
+Lenders need time to process a HELOC application because it requires a home appraisal and an underwriting review of your credit history and income, which can take weeks.
 Because of the time involved, it's best to open a HELOC well before you need the funds.

 2. Margin

 What it is: Just as a bank can allow you to borrow against the equity in your home, your brokerage firm can lend you money against the value of eligible stocks, bonds, exchange-traded funds, and mutual funds in your portfolio.
 Margin loans typically require a minimum of $2,000 in cash or marginable securities and generally are limited to 50% of the investments' value.
-Interest rates vary depending on the amount being borrowed but tend to be lower than unsecured lending options such as credit cards.
+Interest rates vary depending on the amount of money being borrowed but tend to be lower than unsecured lending options such as credit cards.

 When to use it: Funds borrowed on margin are usually used for: